 One of Egypt’s oldest and most popular holiday resorts, Sharm El Sheikh wins fans for its breathtaking location on the Sinai Peninsula.
 The Red Sea coast provides white-sand beaches and some of the finest diving in the world, with crystalline waters teeming with underwater life, wrecks and coral reefs.
-As well as the diving, Sharm El Sheikh is the ideal place for desert safaris, where you can ride camels through the dunes and camp out under the stars.
+As well as the diving, Sharm El Sheikh is the ideal place for desert safaris, where you can trek through the dunes and camp out under the stars.

 Sharm El Sheikh International Airport (SSH).

 Start your romance with Sharm El Sheikh on the coast, where the miles of white sand are at your disposal for soaking up the sun, getting stuck into water sports or swimming in the warm sea.
 Diving excursions are a must, as the Red Sea is one of the finest diving destinations in the world.
 If you’re away with kids, spend the day at the local water park, which has a staggering 44 water slides and lots of swimming pools to enjoy.
-Explore the bustling souls in Sharm El Sheikh’s old town to pick up unique Bedouin souvenirs, or plan an excursion through the desert by camelback.
+Explore the bustling souks in Sharm El Sheikh’s old town to pick up unique Bedouin souvenirs, or plan an excursion through the desert.